An advanced guide to

 10. Use hooks for the things that absolutely must happen

 Hooks turn "Claude usually does X" into "Claude always does X".
-Use them for auto-formatting, blocking dangerous commands, or anything you need to be guaranteed rather than suggested.
-Don't reach for them when a CLAUDE.md rule would do.
+Use them to keep your code consistent, block dangerous commands, or anything that always needs to happen - rather than a suggestion.
+But don't reach for them when a simple CLAUDE.md rule would do.

-Use /clear to reset the context window between tasks.
-Ask Claude to use subagents for research.
-If you've corrected Claude twice and it's still wrong, don't correct it a third time - start fresh, enter Plan mode, and outline what Claude has already tried.
-A clean context with a good prompt will almost always outperform a long, cluttered conversation with lots of corrections.
+Use /clear to reset the context window between tasks, and ask Claude to use subagents for research.
+If you find that you're correcting Claude lots of times and it's still wrong, don't correct it anymore - start fresh, enter Plan mode, and outline what Claude has already tried.
+Simply restarting with a clean context and good prompt will often outperform a long, cluttered conversation.

 Summary